MagnumTrader/repforge/README.md

 # Todos
 - [ ] generic forms and details pages
-- [ ] Add workoutExercise for the workouts, a workoutexercise contains sets and a Exercise
+- [ ] Add workoutExercise for the workouts, a workoutexercise contains sets and a Exercise We should be able to go to the workoutsdetail page, and add workoutexercise to it. if we come back it should be stored through the workoutExercise repo, NO SETS yet!
 - [ ] add Sets (number of reps + weights of exercises) then have a workout that we relate that rep and weight/time to
 - [ ] Create a cli that uses the same service for testing
-- [ ] Add db repo for exercises
 - [ ] Add tests for service..
 - [ ] Add ctx in db calls and service?
-- [ ] Move to generic repo for entities
+- [x] Add db repo for exercises
 - [x] Updating lists
 - [x] Exercise form
 - [x] Edit exercise